AmirKaseb/Obelion-Task-Terraform/README.md

    - CloudWatch Module: Monitors the health and performance of EC2 instances.
 It creates alarms for CPU usage and integrates with the SNS module for notification.

-   - Secrets MOdule : Handling the secrets of our RDS Database to avoid hard code the credientials in the terraform code.

 ## Resources Created